MicrosoftDocs/memdocs/memdocs/intune/copilot/copilot-intune-overview.md

   - [Get started with Microsoft Copilot](/security-copilot/get-started-security-copilot)
   - [Manage capacity in Copilot for Security](/security-copilot/manage-capacity)

-- **Copilot configuration**: Microsoft Copilot for Security must be configured, and you must complete the first run tour in the Copilot for Security portal before you can use Copilot features in Intune.
+- **Copilot configuration**: Before you can use the Copilot features in Intune, Microsoft Copilot for Security must be configured, and you must complete the first run tour in the [Microsoft Copilot for Security portal](https://go.microsoft.com/fwlink/?linkid=2247989).
 For the specific setup tasks, go to [Get started with Microsoft Copilot](/security-copilot/get-started-security-copilot).

   You can check the status in the [Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration** > **Copilot**.